NG-NEST/ng-nest/lib/ng-nest/ui/slider/docs/readme.en_US.md

 ---
-label: 'Slider 滑动菜单'
+label: 'Slider'
 category: 'Navigation'
 ---

-# Slider 滑动菜单
+# Slider

-通过点击滑动到选定菜单。
+Slide to the selected menu by clicking.

 ## Used alone